Asser Levy Recreation Center: Planning and construction

 The baths were an important part of the drive to alleviate sanitary problems in the city.
 Many New Yorkers, especially immigrants living in overcrowded tenements, had no place to bathe.
-An 1896 survey found that there was one bathtub in the Lower East Side for every 79 families.
+An 1896 survey found that there was one bathtub on the Lower East Side for every 79 families.
 Progressive social reformers pushed for the construction of public bathhouses modeled on those of ancient Rome.
 In 1895, the state passed a law requiring that localities build public baths.
 At the time, floating baths still existed along the Hudson and East rivers, but these were widely considered unsanitary.
 New York City did not build its first bathhouse, the Rivington Street municipal bath, until 1901.
 There were twenty-three bathhouses across New York City by 1912, including what became the Asser Levy Public Baths.

 In 1903, the city's Department of Docks and Ferries released land for a new bathhouse at East 23rd Street and Avenue A. Aiken and Brunner were hired as the architects.
 The building plans, completed in October 1904, were projected to cost $250,000.
 A construction contract had been issued by early 1905, and contractor Luke A. Burke & Sons started constructing the bathhouse that June.
 The original plans called for two separate indoor pools, one each for men and women, but these plans were changed so that both genders shared one pool.
 The pool at the East 23rd Street Bathhouse, along with another at the West 60th Street Bathhouse (now the Gertrude Ederle Recreation Center), was included to attract greater patronage of the bathhouse.
 The bathhouse opened on January 20, 1908, with a ceremony led by borough president John F. Ahearn.
 Competitive swimmers such as Charles Daniels competed at the bathhouse's indoor pool during the opening ceremony.
 Men and women were allowed to use the pool on alternating days of the week.